snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/Intro.md

 We will provide you information needed for accessing our servers.

 Currently we are using Slack group "IBL-Bioinformatic" for discussion and most importantly, send notifications about all servers.
-Please ask for access.
+You will get invitation link with your username and password.

 ## What is "Research Network"